testdouble/backbone-fixins/README.md

 3. It will render the resulting HTML into the view's `el` element.
 4. It will invoke the view's `renderJQueryAccordion` function, because the function's name started with the word "render".
 5. It will trigger a `"rendered"` event on the view, so that additional post-render behavior can be added dynamically without tempting the user to override the `render` function

+In case you missed it, that means that in addition to making some logical assumptions, two new conventions can help you avoid coupling behaviors that only have rendering in common.

+* Any view may define any number of methods that start with the word "render", and they'll each be called immediately after the template is re-rendered.
+But the methods are still available to be bound to other events to allow small aspects of the view to be re-rendered without a more-expensive call to the `render` function.

+* After each render is completed, views will emit a "rendered" event that anything else can bind to.

 ### SuperView customization